wey-gu/katacoda-scenarios/siwi-KGQA/step2.md

-## Scale out the Nebula Cluster in K8s way

 Let's try scaling out the storage, shall we?
 How about scaling out to 4 instances?

 - Let's modify the CRD of `Kind:nebulaCluster.spec.storaged.replicas` from `3` to `4`